nidhi902/calculator-/README.md

 [nidhi gautam]
 [Your GitHub Profile Link (e.g., https://github.com/your-username)]

-## License

-[Choose a license if you want - you can start with "MIT License" or "No License"]

----

 Feel free to contribute to this project!
 (You can add this line if you're open to collaboration later)